Catholic Leadership and Culture: An International Study Tour

 ACU Executive Education and the Faculty of Theology and Philosophy are offering an International Study Tour that builds on a theological understanding of leadership.

-Join on this for just over two week to explore how authentic mission-driven leadership transforms lives, communities and organisations; how courage is required to interrupt cultural, organisational and political systems on behalf of the most vulnerable; and how authentic leadership can facilitate connections between people, ideas, cultures and geographies.
+Join us for just over two week to explore how authentic mission-driven leadership transforms lives, communities and organisations; how courage is required to interrupt cultural, organisational and political systems on behalf of the most vulnerable; and how authentic leadership can facilitate connections between people, ideas, cultures and geographies.

 Through your own work in Catholic health, education, social services, and diocesan leadership, be inspired to adapt similar practices upon your return to Australia.